-Dose Escalation Study of mRNA-2752 for Intratumoral Injection to Patients With Advanced Malignancies
+Dose Escalation Study of mRNA-2752 for Intratumoral Injection to Participants With Advanced Malignancies

-The clinical study will assess the safety and tolerability of escalating intratumoral doses of mRNA 2752 in patients with relapsed/refractory solid tumor malignancies or lymphoma.
+The clinical study will assess the safety and tolerability of escalating intratumoral doses of mRNA-2752 in participants with relapsed/refractory solid tumor malignancies or lymphoma.

-Dose-Finding Trial to Evaluate the Safety and Immunogenicity of Cytomegalovirus Vaccine mRNA-1647 in Healthy Adults
+Dose-Finding Trial to Evaluate the Safety and Immunogenicity of Cytomegalovirus (CMV) Vaccine mRNA-1647 in Healthy Adults

 This clinical study will assess the safety and immunogenicity of 3 dose levels of mRNA-1647 cytomegalovirus vaccine in CMV-seronegative and CMV-seropositive healthy adults 18-40 years of age.

 Safety and Immunogenicity of mRNA-1653, a Combined Human Metapneumovirus (hMPV) and Parainfluenza Virus Type 3 (PIV3) Vaccine, in Healthy Adults, and Children 12 to 59 Months of Age With Serologic Evidence of Prior Exposure

 This clinical study will assess the safety and immunogenicity of 2 dose levels of mRNA-1653, a combined human metapneumovirus and human parainfluenza virus type 3 vaccine, in healthy adults (18-49 years of age) and 3 dose levels in children (12-36 months of age) with serologic evidence of prior exposure.
 The safety profile of the adult cohort will permit enrollment of the pediatric cohort.